Search

 • Write your own summaries of the material

-• Mind mapping key ideas
+• Mind map the key ideas based on effectively taken notes

 • Have discussions with others about the facts and concepts